How to Spot Social Media Addiction in Kids: A Guide for Parents

 Monitoring Apps and Parental Controls

-Did you know that social media apps have some built-in tools to help keep our kids safe online?
-For example, TikTok has something called 'Digital Well-being' that lets you set limits on how long your child can spend on the app.
-Instagram has a feature called 'Supervision' that lets you see what your child is doing on the app, but you can't control anything with it.
-Facebook also has a feature called 'Your time on Facebook' that limits your child's time there.
+Did you know that social media apps have built-in tools to help keep our kids safe online?
+For example, TikTok has 'Digital Well-being' festure that lets you set limits on how long your child can spend on the app.
+Instagram also has a feature called 'Supervision' that lets you see what your child is doing on the app, but you can't control anything with it.
+Facebook's tool is called 'Your time on Facebook' that limits your child's time spent on facebook.
 But these built-in tools can be pretty basic.

 That's where Mobicip comes in!
 It's a super-powered tool for monitoring our kids' online activities.
 It's a parental control app trusted by many parents like us.
 With Mobicip, we can do a lot more to ensure our kids are safe and using their devices responsibly.